Coarse and fine geometry of the Thurston metric: Envelopes in

 \end{proof}

 We can now assemble the proof of Theorem \ref{thm:main-envelopes}: Part (ii) is Proposition \ref{Prop:Continuity}, part (iii) is Proposition \ref{Prop:PropofEnv}(i), and part (iv) is Corollary \ref{Cor:Sector}.
-Part (i) (compactness of envelopes) follows, for example, from Hausdorff continuity and the compactness in the simple closed curve case established in Corollary \ref{Cor:Sector}: By \cite[Theorem~10.7]{thurston:MSM}, any pair $(X,Y)$ is a limit of pairs $(X_i,Y_i)$ with $\Lambda(X_i,Y_i) = \alpha_i$ a simple curve.
-Thus $E(X,Y)$ is a Hausdorff limit of compact sets in $\T(\torus)$, hence compact.
+Part (i) is immediate by Corollary \ref{Cor:Sector} for simple closed curves and by part (iii) for the remaining case.